-We've put our heads together to come up with our top 23 best places for brunch in the city centre and beyond.
+We've put our heads together to come up with our favourite places for brunch in the city centre and beyond.
 What do you think?

 Ezra & Gil

 Another Northern Quarter brunch and coffee staple, Ezra & Gill is a proper smart neighbourhood hangout with a simple but excellent food menu and a long list of coffee, tea and smoothies on hand to perk you up in the mornings.
-Their brunch offering is served all day and features everything that you’d expect but done brilliantly.
-Their Classic ‘E&G’ Breakfast is a must-try as if the Smashed Pumpkin on Toast – a twist on a true classic.
+Their brunch offering is served all day and features everything that you’d expect but done exceptionally well.
+Their Classic ‘E&G’ Breakfast is a must-try as is the Smashed Pumpkin on Toast – a twist on a true classic.